Last updated on May 23rd, 2023 at 12:51 pm

 Travelling with Sleep Apnoea is more common than you think.
 There is a growing awareness of CPAP (Continuous Positive Airway Pressure).
 You can take your CPAP machine to most places in the world.
-Our CPAP devices all include carrying bags that can be used while travelling.
+Our CPAP machines all include carrying bags that can be used while travelling.

 We understand that wherever you go, your Sleep Apnoea follows; here are some helpful tips:

 If you have Sleep Apnoea travelling with your machine is essential.
 Travelling with your daily device can take up quite a bit of room.